ahc4/p-07/README.md

 Create a REST API web service by using Slim Framework v4.0.
 This is an introduction for the final project.

-Use the command on public/: \
+Use the command on the folder public:
 > ``` php -S localhost:8000 ```